yugabyte/yugabyte-db/docs/content/latest/benchmark/scalability/scaling-queries-ycql.md

 ## Next steps

-By following the same steps outlined above, you can visit our [YugabyteDB workload generator](https://github.com/yugabyte/yb-sample-apps) GitHub repository to try out more experiments on your own local setups.
-After you set up a local cluster and test your favorite application, share your feedback and suggestions with the [YugabyteDB Slack community](yugabyte-db.slack.com).
+You can visit the [YugabyteDB workload generator](https://github.com/yugabyte/yb-sample-apps) GitHub repository to try out more experiments on your own local setups.
+After you set up a cluster and test your favorite application, share your feedback and suggestions with other users on the [YugabyteDB Community Slack](http://www.yugabyte.com/slack).